-As of the 1 November 2019 The Pyrford & Byfleet Children's Centre will to transfer to Woking Borough Council.
-The Children's Centre has been part of the school community for 11 years and will be greatly missed.
+As of the 1 November 2019 The Pyrford & Byfleet Children's Centre was transferred to Woking Borough Council.
+The Children's Centre had been part of the school community for 11 years and is greatly missed.

 Objectives and activities

 Objects and aims